-Tuition: The tuition for the program this year is $125 per unit; this fee is used to register the unit with the Association for Clinical Pastoral Education.
+Tuition: The tuition for the program this year is $200 per unit.
 There are three units in the program year.
 The tuition fee is subject to change.

 Housing:The medical center has no housing available for students in this program.
 Students are expected to make their own housing arrangements.
 The Rush University Office of Student Affairs has a booklet which provides some assistance, and their staff is available for further discussion.
 The Department of Religion, Health and Human Values may be able to offer some leads.

 Location and Transportation: The Medical Center is located approximately two miles due west of downtown Chicago, in the Illinois Medical District.
 It is directly adjacent to two lines of the Chicago Transit Authority's rapid transit system, as well as several bus routes.
 It is also adjacent to I-290 (Eisenhower Expressway).
 Parking is available in the medical center's garage and lots.
 Prices for parking vary depending on the options you select.